Select Department

 Phrasing, with an “r”, will make sense to anyone who has ever played a musical instrument.

 Almost all music that you will be DJing is in 4/4 time, whether you play electronic dance music, hip-hop, funk, or top 40.
-Technically, this means is that there are four beats in a measure (bar), and that the quarter note gets one beat.
+Technically, this means that there are four beats in a measure (bar), and that the quarter note gets one beat.

 The takeaway is that you need to learn how to count to four, as most “DJ-able” music is 4/4.